nobiot/md-roam/README.md

 (require 'org-roam)
-(setq org-roam-directory (file-truename "path/to/org-roam-directory")) (setq org-roam-file-extensions '("org" "md")) ; enable Org-roam for a markdown extension (add-to-list 'load-path "path/to/md-roam/")
+(setq org-roam-directory (file-truename "path/to/org-roam-directory")) (setq org-roam-file-extensions '("org" "md")) ; enable Org-roam for a markdown extension (add-to-list 'load-path "path/to/md-roam") ; installation as above (require 'md-roam)
-(require 'md-roam)
-(md-roam-mode 1) ; md-roam-mode needs to be active before org-roam-db-sync (setq md-roam-file-extension "md") ; Default is "md".
-Specify an extension such as "markdown" (org-roam-db-autosync-mode 1) ; Org-roam db autosync-mode
+(md-roam-mode 1) ; md-roam-mode must be active before org-roam-db-sync (setq md-roam-file-extension "md") ; default "md".
+Specify an extension such as "markdown" (org-roam-db-autosync-mode 1) ; autosync-mode triggers db-sync. md-roam-mode must be already active
 ```

 Additionally, you can use `org-roam-capture-templates` for Markdown files like this: